 Back pain, neck pain, sciatica, migraines, and whiplash are common auto injuries that can linger long-term.
-At Interventional Pain Consultants in Parsippany and Brick, New Jersey, pain management physicians Mehul Shah, DO, Andrew Sim, MD, and Ketan Patel, MD, can diagnose the root cause of your discomfort after an auto injury and treat it so that you can enjoy your favorite activities once again.
+At Interventional Pain Consultants in Parsippany, New Jersey, pain management physicians Kevin Elaahi, MD, Benjamin Kim, MD, can diagnose the root cause of your discomfort after an auto injury and treat it so that you can enjoy your favorite activities once again.
 Schedule an appointment by phone or book online today.

 An auto injury is any injury you sustain from a car accident.
 Whiplash is a common auto injury that occurs when your upper body gets thrust forward or backward forcefully.
 Other common car accident injuries include concussions, neck or back injuries, sciatica, fractures, and leg injuries.